bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Simpler, more flexible scheduling

-<div class="release-feature-authors">authors: @alice-i-cecile, @maniwani, @WrongShoe and a whole lot more </div>
+<div class="release-feature-authors">authors: @alice-i-cecile, @maniwani, @WrongShoe, @jakobhellermann, @JoJoJet, @geieredgar and a whole lot more </div>

 Thanks to the fantastic work of our ECS team, the hotly awaited ["stageless" scheduling RFC](https://github.com/bevyengine/rfcs/blob/main/rfcs/45-stageless.md) has been implemented!
-But as we all know, plans and implementations are two different things.
+But as we all know, plans and implementations (start at [#6587](https://github.com/bevyengine/bevy/pull/6587) by `@maniwani` and [#7267](https://github.com/bevyengine/bevy/pull/7267) by `@alice-i-cecile`) are two different things.
 Let's take a look at what actually shipped for 0.10.

-We know that there's been a lot of changes, but we really do think that ripping off the band-aid now (before any form of stability guarantees) is essential to the health of Bevy's scheduling model going forward.
+There's been a lot of changes, but we really do think that ripping off the band-aid now (before any form of stability guarantees) is essential to the health of Bevy's scheduling model going forward.

 The [migration path](TODO) for existing applications won't be trivial, but we've done our best to keep it surprisingly straightforward.
 Don't sweat it!